-The thyroid is a gland that is located in front of your neck bestriding your windpipe i.e. (trachea).
-It is a pivotal hormone gland which is one of the examples of endocrine glands as well.
-The endocrine gland is a hormone maker directly drawn into our hemoglobin.
+The thyroid is a gland that is located in front of your neck bestriding your windpipe i.e. trachea.
+It is a pivotal hormone gland which is one of the examples of endocrine glands as well, these glands are hormone makers directly drawn into our hemoglobin.

 But before we discuss thyroid diseases and its root, let’s learn a bit about the gland itself.